-- Updates have been made to the K-State Online Photo Roster—Instructors will now see course Observers and Designers in their Photo Roster.
-Also when printing the Grid View, there will be 3 tiles per row instead of 2 tiles.
+- Updates made to the K-State Online Photo Roster — Features have been added to the Photo Roster including: Instructors can now filter courses by sections, and course Observers and Designers are visible in the Photo Roster.
+When printing from the Grid View, there will be 3 tiles per row instead of 2 tiles.
 This change will reduce the number of pages needed to print the Photo Roster.

-- Allow students to view "What-if" scores that include muted assignments is a new feature being voted on now in the Canvas Community.
-This feature would allow students to calculate the "what-if" score for muted assignments.
+- Allow folders in Pages is a new feature being voted on now in the Canvas Community.
+This feature would Pages to be organized similar to Files.

 Video to enhance face-to-face and/or online instruction, presence, and interaction